Electric skateboards are the next best thing after Marty McFly’s famous hoverboard from Back to the Future.

 - Battery & Range: 6600 mAh Lithium-ion, 15 mile range, 2 hours charge time

 - Extras: Dual LED headlights, water resistant

-The EPIKGO electric skateboard is a powerful yet inexpensive mini-cruiser style longboard.
+The Skatebolt electric skateboard is a powerful yet inexpensive mini-cruiser style longboard.
 At about half the price of our top choice, this model uses cheaper components but still delivers an impressive skating experience.

 The board is 35” long and constructed from 7 plies of bamboo.
 Large polyurethane wheels make for smooth riding.
 The design of this electric skateboard makes it ideal for urban trips and short commutes.

 The shorter length allows for agility and tighter turns.
-The power comes from two in-wheel hub motors with a total of 2,100W power.
-EPIKGO delivers 30% grade hill climbing and a top speed of 25 miles per hour, the fastest electric skateboard available!
+The power comes from two in-wheel hub motors with a total of 1,000W power.
+Skatebolt delivers 30% grade hill climbing and a top speed of 25 miles per hour, the fastest electric skateboard available!

 Riding is easy thanks to the intuitive remote, which features two modes, a reverse and a smart auto-braking in case you lose control.
 This model is very durable and comes with dual LED headlights for your safety in traffic.

-The EPIKGO electric skateboard is a top model for demanding riders who don’t want to max out their budget for a decent board.
+The Skatebolt electric skateboard is a top model for demanding riders who don’t want to max out their budget for a decent board.

 - Board: Mini-cruiser style, 6 plies maple, 2 plies bamboo

 - Size & Weight: 38″ x 10″ x 5.5″, 13lbs